jmvera255/connectbook/start/data/stashcache.md

 This tells HTCondor that your jobs must run on executes nodes that have access StashCache and to OSG Connect modules.

-3) Add two commands to the job executable script to first load the StashCache module and then use the command `stashcp` to transfer the large input file from a cache site to the execute node where the job is running:
+3) Add three commands to the job executable script to (1) load the StashCache module, (2) use the command `stashcp` to transfer the large input file from a cache site to the execute node where the job is running, and (3) delete the large input file before the job terminates:

 	#!/bin/bash